Dock Construction at Lake of the Ozarks, Missouri

 A residential 2-well dock with basic flotation typically runs $25,000 to $50,000.
 A 4-well dock with a sundeck, covered roof, and integrated lifts can run $75,000 to $150,000-plus.
 Permit lead time with Ameren is typically 4 to 8 weeks; build time is another 4 to 10 weeks depending on complexity.
 We give you a written timeline and itemized quote during your free site visit.

-Dock Construction by City
+Dock Construction Service Areas

 Dock Construction in Osage Beach